gvakras/cairo-mrcp/cairo/trunk/README.txt

 Limitations for Cairo v${pom.version}
 --------------------------

 This is the first release for the Cairo project.
-This release provides support for basic speech synthesis and speech recognition functionality using the Media Resource Control Protocol Version 2 (MRCPv2) for the control channel between the speech client and the speech resource and the Real-time Transport Protocol (RTP) for streaming audio to and from the media sink/source.
+This release provides support for basic speech synthesis and speech recognition functionality using Media Resource Control Protocol Version 2 (MRCPv2) for the control channel between the speech client and the speech resource and Real-time Transport Protocol (RTP) for streaming audio to and from the media sink/source.

 General limitations of this release:

-  * This release uses Java Remote Method Invocation (RMI) to support session negotitation instead of the Session Initiation Protocol (SIP) as specified by MRCPv2.
+  * This release uses Java Remote Method Invocation (RMI) to support session negotitation instead of Session Initiation Protocol (SIP) as specified by MRCPv2.
 Support for session negotitation using SIP is planned and will be added in a subsequent release.

   * No facility for closure of resource sessions is currently provided.
 This will be added in conjunction with implementation of SIP support.